Introducing the $0 marketing stack

 Social media management

-The Vision6 marketing team is lucky enough to have a dedicated content specialist, Megan, who nails our social media marketing.
-But, for teams who don’t have their own Megan, you might try Hootsuite.
+The Vision6 marketing team is lucky enough to have a dedicated content specialist, Allan, who nails our social media marketing.
+But, for teams who don’t have their own Allan, you might try Hootsuite.

-In the days BM (before Megan) Hootsuite was our go-to product for social media management.
+In the days before we had Allan, Hootsuite was our go-to product for social media management.
 You can schedule and publish posts to your social networks, easily track and report on analytics, and monitor and filter conversations all from a single dashboard.

 Content distribution platforms